litmuschaos/v1-litmus-docs/docs/drain-node.md

 ## Prerequisites

-- Ensure that the Litmus Chaos Operator is running.
+- Ensure that the Litmus Chaos Operator is running by executing `kubectl get pods` in operator namespace (typically, `litmus`).
 If not, install from [here](https://github.com/litmuschaos/chaos-operator/blob/master/deploy/operator.yaml)
 - Ensure that the `drain-node` experiment resource is available in the cluster by executing `kubectl get chaosexperiments` in the desired namespace.
 If not, install from [here](https://hub.litmuschaos.io/charts/generic/experiments/drain-node)

 ## Entry Criteria